 Roasted Red Pepper, Sundried Tomatoes and Black Olive Tapenade

 I make this all the time.
-I always have the ingredients to hand and it’s so useful – you can use it like a ketchup sauce with things or you can mix in some finely grated hard cheese to make a quick (and more full of good fat than the average) cheese spread or if you’re looking for a quick meal stir it into some rice or pasta – with some fresh basil if you’ve got some and a few more whole black olives thrown in.
+I always have the ingredients to hand and it’s so useful – you can use it like a ketchup sauce.
+Or you can mix in some finely grated hard cheese to make a quick cheese spread.
+And it’s more full of good fat than the average cheese spread.
+It also works well as quick meal stirred iinto some rice or pasta – with some fresh basil if you’ve got some and a few more whole black olives thrown in.
 It’s really handy.
 Not sophisticated like a proper not-so-sweet tapenade should be but tasty, cheap and quite healthy.

 I’m not too sure how long this stuff lasts because I use it up within a couple of weeks but it definitely stays good that long.
 Just add to a jar or air tight container and keep in the fridge.